Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The White Lion of Mortimer:

-The White Lion of Mortimer relates to the Queen through Edward IV who inherited the creature from his grandmother, heiress of the Mortimers.
+The White Lion of Mortimer relates to the Queen through Edward IV, who inherited the creature from his grandmother, the heiress of the Mortimers.

-Unlike the Lion of England the White Lion of Mortimer has no crown.
-In heraldry lions are usually standing with its front paws raised, but the Lion of Mortimer is often shown sitting with its tail between its legs.
+Unlike the Lion of England, the White Lion of Mortimer has no crown.
+In heraldry, Lions stand with their front paws raised, but the Lion of Mortimer is shown sitting with its tail between its legs.

 2020 - The White Horse of Hanover